vga101/gaiasky/docs/Performance.rst

   Draw distance slider in preferences dialog

 Basically, the slider sets the view angle above which a particular octree node (axis aligned cubic volume) is marked as observed and thus its stars are processed and drawn.
-If smooth transitions is checked, there is a fade-in between the angle + 0.4rad and the angle.

 *  Set the knob to the **right** to lower the draw distance and increase performance.
 *  Set the knob to the **left** to higher the draw distance at the expense of performance.